 INQS 125 Illness, Healers and the Writing Life – Few fields have transformed contemporary life as much as modern medicine.
-As the medical capacity to rescue the human body from its frailties has expanded exponentially in the developed world, those who enter contemporary healing professions face escalating moral, ethical and metaphysical challenges.
+As the medical capacity to rescue the human body from its frailties has expanded, those who enter contemporary healing professions face escalating moral, ethical and metaphysical challenges.
 Not surprisingly, a rich literature has been created about the healing enterprise, often written by healers themselves.
-Explore literary treatments of medicine that range across genres (fiction, non-fiction, poetry, film) and examine how medical personnel function in radically different contexts.
-Investigate the metaphoric uses of illness, healing, and death as they illuminate central truths of the human condition.
+Explore the literary treatments of medicine that range across genres (fiction, non-fiction, poetry, film) and examine how medical personnel function in radically different contexts.
 In the process we will look closely at own perspectives on the intersections of science, suffering, healing, and culture in our lives.
 4 credits.

-INQS 125: Literary Adaptation from Austen to Zombies – What meaning do two-hundred-year-old novels hold for us today?
-How have literary works been adapted to fit the interests of their readers?
+INQS 125: Literary Adaptation – What meaning do centuriesold plays and novels hold for us today?
+How have literary works been adapted to fit the interests of different audiences?
 What do adaptations reveal and what do they conceal?
 What standards should we use to judge them?
-We will explore these questions through the case of Jane Austen’s Pride and Prejudice, a novel that has delighted and challenged readers since it was published in 1813.
-We will start with a close reading of the novel to discuss the questions it raises for us.
-Then we will research different ways the novel and its author have been interpreted over the last two centuries.
-And finally we will consider adaptations of the novel, ranging from Bollywood to chick lit, from detective stories to zombie mashups.
+We will consider cases ranging from the works of Shakespeare and Jane Austen to contemporary film and digital media, with an emphasis on close reading and contextual research.
 4 credits.